A Natural Approach

 R

-A balanced water element allows you to feel creative, fluid, calm, & open to experience joy.
-Anatomically, it is located in the pelvic region of your body.
-A deficit in the sacral chakra occurs when we have low passion, energy, or libido.
-An overly active sacral chakra occurs when we feel overly sexual or emotional.
-In order to balance this chakra, we practice hip-focused postures such as butterfly, low-lunge, & pigeon.
-By integrating pelvic-focused ties such as the simple hip harness we are able to further emphasize this connection.
-Here, we examine the power of the breath to explore our sensual & sexual selves as it relates to our Pranayama practice.
+A balanced water element may permit feelings of creativity, finding your “flow” or fluidity in movement and thought, calmness, & a general openness to joy.
+Anatomically, the water element is located in the pelvic region of our bodies – which is also the location of the sacral “chakra”.
+A deficit in sacral-related energy may be felt when we experience low passion, energy, or libido.
+Overly active sacral-related energy may be felt when we experience hyper-sexual or emotional energies.
+To balance this energy center, we practice hip-focused postures such as butterfly, low-lunge, & pigeon.
+By integrating pelvic-focused ties such as the simple hip harness we can further emphasize this connection.
+Here, we examine the power of the breath as it relates to our Pranayama practice.

 F